 1. Always provide free-access to fresh clean water

 2. Make sure any odors are masked in water the horse is not used to drinking by adding flavors to the water.

 3. Offer your horse water is a quiet area where other horses can’t disrupt his ability to get enough water.

 4. If you horse is a poor drinker, wet down his food (both hay and grain) prior to feeding it.
 This will provide the horse with additional water in every mouth full of feed.

-So with the hot weather behind us can we simply forget about electrolytes?
-The answer is no. Electrolytes are minerals that a horse needs on a daily basis.
+So during the heat of the summer, remember: electrolytes are minerals that a horse needs on a daily basis.
 The volume or amount of electrolytes needed in cool weather is less than needed in hot, humid weather, since the amount of sweat is less but electrolytes are still required.
 Maintaining a simple year-round electrolyte program will pay dividends with improved health of the horse.